dlab-berkeley/Stata-Fundamentals/dlab-stata-cheatsheet.md

 **gen** missing_indicator = myvar == . - another way to do the same thing.

 **recode** age (18/29 = 1) (30/50 = 2) (else = 3), gen(age_recoded) - recode a variable based on its values.

+**sort** var1 var2 - re-order the dataset based on the value of one or more variables, in ascending order

+**gsort** +var1 -var2 - re-order the dataset based on the value of one or more variables, in ascending or descending order

 **set seed** - set the random number generator starting point